 A: Just about every multiple listing service document we have ever seen states the information has not been verified and is not guaranteed.
 To protect yourself, get as much information as they can.

 If the community pool/spa was so important to you, did you get copies of the documents that go with the property you purchased?
 Those documents would outline the association you belong to and would outline the expenses incurred by the association.
 As with any community amenity, those amenities cost money.
 That money needs to be collected from the homeowners in the form of monthly or yearly assessments.

 Review your homeowners association documents to see which amenities are included

 If you reviewed the association documents, you would have seen no expenses for the pool and spa.
 You also might have seen that your assessments were considerably lower than the properties that actually get the use of the pool and spa.

-But if you find out that the seller actually knew that his home was not part of that association that gets the right to use the pool and spa and actively lied to get you to buy the home, you might have the right to go after the seller.
-And if the broker knew as well but went along with the lie, then that broker might have liability as well.
+Let’s say you find out that the seller actually knew that his homeowners association did not have the right to use the pool and spa.
+And, let’s say the seller lied to get you to buy the home.
+You might then have the right to go after the seller.
+And if the broker knew, but went along with the lie, then that broker might have liability as well.

-However, given your letter and indication that you only knew about the amenities from the multiple listing service and didn’t give any other information, it would seem that you have an uphill battle to fight.
+However, given your letter indicates your information came from the multiple listing service, it would seem that you have an uphill battle to fight.
 Keep us posted.